By Russell Mills

 Lawrence Berkeley National Laboratory is leading a project for the creation of integrated indoor and outdoor CBRN modelling for airborne contaminants in urban environments.
 As part of this work, Riskaware developed workflows to import open-source urban data into GEDIS, for use in the Hazard Prediction and Analysis Capability (HPAC).

-Riskaware have further been working with the DTRA government to apply customer feedback to the development of our GEDIS tool, and subsequently implement both design improvements and speed updates.
+Riskaware have further been working with DTRA (The Defense Threat Reduction Agency) to apply customer feedback to the development of our GEDIS tool, and subsequently implement both design improvements and speed updates.

 Alongside the capability, design and performance improvements are currently underway.
 Riskaware plan to adapt GEDIS in ways which further support situational awareness during live and evolving incidents.